 Changing behavior is a true challenge, and with feeding it's no different.
 As guidelines for food introduction reversed in recent years (goals are to introduce common allergens early and repeatedly), parents and pediatricians are catching up with making sure we get it done.

-Numerous studies demonstrate the effectiveness of early introduction of a diverse diet in preventing the development of food allergies in babies, yet gaps remain on the practical implementation of these guidelines into the real world.1-4
+Numerous studies demonstrate the effectiveness of early introduction of a diverse dietto help reduce the risk of developing food allergies in babies, yet gaps remain on the practical implementation of these guidelines into the real world.1-4

 There were a total of 8,803 mix-ins and 8,087 placebo ingestions.
 During the duration of the study, no infant had any IgE-type reaction to the mix-in, nor to the placebo.
 In the statistical analysis, there was no significant difference between the groups in the proportion of any specific reported symptom (Table 3).